 Even Great White Sharks Can Be Victims

 In May of 2017, four carcasses of great white sharks washed up on the beaches of South Africa.
-It wasn't long before orcas became the primary suspects in these bizarre killings.
-The sharks had some very specific injuries that were as brutal as they were precise.
-Each of them had suffered brutal damage to their livers and testicles––the former of these, which was removed from all four sharks, is known to possess essential nutrients for orcas, providing a possible reason for the meticulous attack.
+It wasn't long before orcas became the primary suspects in these bizarre incidents.
+Each of the sharks sustained brutal damage to their livers and testicles – the former of these, which was removed from all four sharks, is known to possess essential nutrients for orcas, providing a possible reason for the meticulous attack.

-One Whale Was Responsible For The Deaths Of Three People
+One Whale Was Responsible For Three Human Casualties

-In 2013, the documentary Blackfish premiered and changed the public's perception of captive orcas forever.
-For decades, the killer whales of SeaWorld were the primary draw for the zoo/amusement park hybrid.
+In 2013, the documentary Blackfish premiered and permanently altered the public's perception of captive orcas.
+For decades, the orcas of SeaWorld were the primary draw for the zoo/amusement park hybrid.
 Unfortunately, the prison-like nature of the orcas' captivity led to a total breakdown for one of their star orcas, Tilikum.